ReevesJustin/BurnForge/docs/WORKFLOW.md

-# IB_Solver Workflow Guide
+# BurnForge Workflow Guide

 ## Primary Workflow: Propellant Characterization

 ### Overview
-The IB_Solver workflow is designed for professional propellant characterization using chronograph velocity data.
+The BurnForge workflow is designed for professional propellant characterization using chronograph velocity data.
 The process transforms experimental measurements into calibrated physics models that predict propellant burnout distance and pressure development.

 ### Step-by-Step Workflow